RicardoSdV/stak/README.md

 # Stak
-The idea is to pretty print call stacks and all available introspection for debugging purposes in python 2.7 btw
+The idea is to pretty print call stacks and all available introspection for debugging purposes in python27